krau5/pomo/README.md

 2. Run `npm ci` in the root folder
 3. Fill all the fields in `.env` using your firebase data
 4. Run `npm run dev`
+5. If you want to use pre-commit hooks, you should also run `npm run prepare`

 ## License